Teen pedestrian killed in Fort Saskatchewan | CBC News

 A 15-year-old boy was struck and killed in a Fort Saskatchewan intersection early Saturday.

-The boy was a pedestrian, crossing at an intersection of Highway 21 and 84th Street when he was allegedly struck by a vehicle driven by a 54-year-old woman, said RCMP Const.
+The boy was a pedestrian, crossing at the intersection of Highway 21 and 84th Street when he was allegedly struck by a vehicle driven by a 54-year-old woman, said RCMP Const.
 Patrick Lambert.

 Officers were called to the scene at about 6 a.m., Lambert said.